Welcome to Screen Stories: A Watcher's Introduction

 storyline for that game or every other game on the PS1 for that matter?
 That

+belonged to my brothers.
+I was audience only.
 (There are a lot more memories associated with the PS 1 but once I start

 reminiscing about those early games it becomes a rabbit hole, so that's a post